Solo Female Travel in Melbourne: Safety Tips & Things To Do Alone

 Artful Yoga: Experience a unique blend of art and wellness for only $15 for 60-minute wellness classes.

-The Windsor Alehouse: Join the crowd every Tuesday at 7:30 pm for themed trivia nights featuring engaging quizzes and tasty cocktails.
+The Windsor Alehouse: Join this pub every Tuesday at 7:30 pm for themed trivia nights featuring engaging quizzes and tasty cocktails.

 Acland Street: Stroll down Acland Street as you explore cake shops, boutiques, and eateries.